nxtlo/aiobungie/.github/ISSUE_TEMPLATE/bug_report.md

 ### Steps to reproduce
 <!--
 Steps to reproduce the bug.
 This can also be a code snippet.
-Make sure you have removed your bot token (if visible).
+Make sure you have removed your token (if visible).
 -->

 1.